jeetpatel9/django-restframework-2fa/README.md

 ```

-Then, your django project must be configured to use the plugin <a href="https://pypi.org/project/djangorestframework-simplejwt/">Simple JWT<a>.
+It is required to have your Django project configured to use the plugin <a href="https://pypi.org/project/djangorestframework-simplejwt/">Simple JWT</a>.
 It is highly recommended to appropriately configure this plugin as this package is highly dependent on it.